Sompandey01/DevOps-Blogs/clld8h27y00100al7bdev5fxg.md

 ## Jenkins Interview

-Here are some Jenkins-specific questions related to Docker that one can use during a DevOps Engineer interview:
+Here are some Jenkins-specific questions related to Jenkins that one can use during a DevOps Engineer interview:

 ## Questions